IONDO/iondo.github.io/_posts/2020-09-06-hello-world.markdown

 categories: jekyll update
 ---

-Writing my first post using GitHub static pages and Jekyll accomplish! &#9989;
+Writing my first post using GitHub static pages and Jekyll accomplished! &#9989;

 In case you are also interested in doing the same here are the resources I have used: